What will I find in my CSA share each week?

 What if I don't like a particular vegetable?

-There will be a swap table at the time of pickup where you can put an item you know you won't eat and grab something else off of it that you might like.
+During the spring CSA season, there will be a swap box at the time of pick-up where you can put an item you know you won't eat and grab something else off of it that you might like more.
+With our Market Style CSA model for the summer and fall seasons, we hope you will get exactly the veggies you are excited about, though we will always challenge you to try something new (and provide recipes for it, of course!).

 What should I use to bring home my produce?
 Will they be bagged for me?

-We ask that you bring a bag or bags with you to take your CSA share home in, however we will always have bags for those times you forget.
+We ask that you bring a bag or bags with you in which to take your CSA share home, however we will have farm boxes available for those times you forget.

 What if I am on vacation for a week(s)?